 What are possible complications of a brain tumor in a child?

 A child may have complications from the tumor or from treatment, such as:

 Damage to the brain or nervous system that causes problems with coordination, muscle

 strength, speech, or eyesight

-- Problems after surgery, such as infection, bleeding, and problems with general anesthesia
+Problems after surgery, like infection, bleeding, and problems with general anesthesia

 How can I help my child live with a brain tumor?

 A child with a brain tumor needs ongoing care.
 Your child will be seen by oncologists

 and other healthcare providers to treat any late effects of treatment and to watch

 for signs or symptoms of the tumor returning.
 Your child will be checked with imaging